 The charts and tables in the Annual Stats section help you learn more about how your portfolio has changed year to year.
+Hover your pointer over the bar graphs to see more detail.

 The first bar chart shows how much was invested and returned in the calendar year, in aggregate.